grscheller/scheller-linux-archive/notes/wisdom/Wisdom.md

 influenced the later parts of this list.
 As a child, I listening to NY Radio personalities Barry Farber and Bob Grant.
 This was probably the genesis of my libertarian conservative tendencies.
-Radio nutritionist Carlton Fredericks taught me not to blindly accept authority or the accepted status quo.
-NY Radio talk show host Long John Nebel gave me a taste for the esoteric.
-Director Orson Wells, Physicist Richard Feynman, and humorist Jean Shepard let me know there were deeper ways to see the world.
+Radio nutritionist Carlton Fredericks taught me not to blindly accept what experts say, or what others say the experts say.
+Radio talk show host Long John Nebel gave me a taste for the esoteric.
+Director Orson Wells, humorist Jean Shepard, and Physicist Richard Feynman let me know there were deeper ways to see the world.

 - You may break my skin, but I will break your bone.
   - (Judo and Karate Master Yoshisada Yonezuka)